 2. Develop your marketing strategies

-A well-planned and well-executed marketing strategy is a good way to increase sales and inventory turnover.
+Manufacturers often think that marketing is not for them.
+But a well-planned and well-executed marketing strategy is a good way to increase sales and inventory turnover.
+A developed manufacturing brand could increase customer awareness and loyalty.
 The campaigns should be highly targeted and the marketing costs and the ROI of the campaigns should be tracked.

 3. Analyze your inventory